-The California Department of Parks & Recreation recently changed their reservation system for booking campsites at California State Parks.
-The big change is that now you make your camping or lodging reservation six months in advance from the current date.
-For example, if you wanted to reserve a campsite starting on July 1, you’d make your reservation 6 months to the day prior, or on January 1.
-If you wanted to arrive on July 15, then you’d try to make your reservation on January 15th, and so forth.
+The reservation window for camping or lodging reservations opens six months in advance from your arrival date.
+For example, if you want to reserve a campsite starting on July 7, you’d make your reservation 6 months to the day prior, or on January 7.
+If you want to arrive on July 15, then you’d try to make your reservation on January 15th, and so forth.
 Your reservation could be for as many consecutive days as the park allows.

 There are two ways you can make your reservation at California State Parks:

 For most National Parks, a campsite can also be booked 6 months in advance (from the arrival date).
 So, if you want to arrive August 4th, you’ll want to make your reservation on February 4th starting at 7:00 a.m.
 (PST) or 10 a.m.
 (EST) – and remember to do the time zone math ahead of time!.

 You can make your reservation online or by phone for National Parks:

-- At 1 second before the reservation window opens click the “RESERVE” button and wait to see if there is availability.
+At 1 second before the reservation window opens click the “ADD TO CART” button and wait to see if there is availability.
 If so – get after it!
-If you have multiple windows open – start with the first window and click 1 second prior, then go to the next and next (clicking on the RESERVE button.
+If you have multiple windows open – start with the first window and click 1 second prior, then go to the next and next (clicking on the ADD TO CART button).
 You can also try for the same campsite or have different campsites chosen for each window.
 If you get a campsite, the website will take you through the payment process.

 Yellowstone National Park – Upper Falls